Media & Environment Club

 Learning Journeys

-At Gardens by the Bay, students explored cutting-edge innovations and creative designs that promote sustainability, while learning about Singapore’s resource management.
+In 2024, our students went to Gardens by the Bay and explored cutting-edge innovations and creative designs that promote sustainability, while learning about Singapore’s resource management.
 These experiences inspired students to think critically about environmental challenges and innovative solutions for a sustainable future.

 The Environment Club members honed their 21st Century Competencies by learning to create basic app applications using Google AppSheet.
 They developed two impactful apps: one compiling information on Singapore parks to promote nature exploration and another guiding users on recycling right to encourage sustainable habits.
 Through this project, they demonstrated critical and inventive thinking, collaborative skills, and a sense of responsibility towards the environment.
 The experience empowered them to use technology as a tool for advocacy, showcasing how digital innovation can drive environmental education and awareness.